aman4720/Superset/index.md

 podman pull apache/superset
 ~~~

-podman: A container management tool similar to Docker.
+**podman**: A container management tool similar to Docker.

-pull: Command used to download a container image from a container registry.
+**pull**: Command used to download a container image from a container registry.

-apache/superset: The name of the container image to pull.
+**Apache/superset:** The name of the container image to pull.
 In this case, it's the Apache Superset image.

 So, In  this command is telling Podman to download (pull) the Apache Superset container image from the default container registry.